 Mahindra Mojo – Mahindra Two Wheelers has finally launched their flaship naked bike Mojo for the Indian two wheelers market.
 The Mojo is a naked bike, which the Mahindra is marketing as a tourer bike.
 The bike come with a comfortable upright handle bar, long seat and Pirelli Diablo Rosso II tyres, the Mojo is an impressive and practical bike.
 The bike is powered by a 373.3cc, liquid cooled, single cylinder, 4-stroke, DOHC, Si Engine that churns out 26.82 Bhp at 8000 rpm and peak torque of 30 Nm at 5500 rpm.
 The engine is mated to a six-speed gearbox.
 Mojo come with a fuel tank capacity of 21 litres which is the largest in its class, the Mojo can easily cover 600kms before heading to a petrol station.
 Mahindra Mojo is a naked touring bike enjoy the ride on road and off road.
 Mahindra Mojo is priced to be nearly Rs.
-1,73,300 – 1,89,000 onwards (Ex-showroom Delhi).
+1,71,832 Onwards (Ex-showroom Delhi) After GST.